 Learn about the payments ecosystem, chargebacks and fraud detection.

-AVS: how it works and what a match means for merchants
+What is an AVS check? how verification works and what a match means for merchants

-The Address Verification Service, or AVS, is one of the most widely used fraud prevention tools in card-not-present (CNP) transactions.
-Originally developed for use with mail and catalog orders, AVS checks are now commonly used by e-tailers and other CNP merchants to verify order validity.
-An AVS check compares the billing address used in the transaction with the issuing bank’s address information for the cardholder.
-The merchant can use the information in their decision on whether or not to accept or cancel the order.
+Originally developed for use with mail and catalog orders, AVS is now commonly used by e-tailers, and other card-not-present merchants, as a method to verify the validity of an order they receive.
+An AVS check compares the billing address used in the transaction with the issuing bank’s address information on file for that cardholder.
+Depending on whether they match fully, partially, or not at all, the merchant can use that information in their decision on whether or not to accept or cancel the order.

 As such, seeing a full AVS match on a transaction during order review offers a basic level of assurance for merchants that the order is not fraudulent.
 However, most merchants don’t understand how best to use AVS in fraud detection, nor their liability on transactions they accept where the AVS check returned a full match.